Recent quantum runtime (dis)advantages: Quantum advantage in algorithm runtime

-The total runtime thus comprises both classical and quantum components.
-The classical runtime was estimated based on the time required to perform a single pass of SA.
-Therefore, the reported times are not the result of a physical measurement, but rather estimates derived from the number of passes performed.
-Curiously, the authors did not account for overheads associated with SA, which, if included, would affect their conclusions, as the overheads provided by the authors are on the order of $1.6\mathrm{s}$.
-We emphasize that a robust protocol for measuring classical computational time would allow for avoiding such ambiguities.
-The quantum runtime was estimated under the assumption that the quantum devices used in the experiments can execute $10^4$ circuit repetitions per second.
-This estimate, however, excludes overheads such as programming and transpilation time, as discussed above.
-For such experiments a better methodology, specifically designed for IBM quantum devices, could be applied, cf. Ref.~\cite{koch2025quantumoptimizationbenchmarklibrary}.
+The total runtime therefore includes both classical and quantum components.
+In Ref.~\cite{ChandaranaKipuAdvantage}, the classical runtime was estimated based on the time required to perform a single pass of SA, rather than being directly measured.
+In addition, overhead contributions associated with SA were not included, although these overheads are reported by the authors to be on the order of $1.6\,\mathrm{s}$.
+Including such contributions would affect the resulting runtime comparison.
+Similarly, the quantum runtime was estimated assuming a device throughput of $10^4$ circuit executions per second, without explicitly accounting for programming and transpilation overheads.
+A comprehensive definition of runtime for digital quantum devices should therefore include all of these processes.

-To conclude, there are a number of severe problems with the definition and measurement of runtime for both classical and quantum algorithms, which constitute the digitized counter-diabatic quantum optimization algorithm.
-Due to these concerns, and the lack of an appropriate metric, we conclude that at the present stage the runtime advantage claimed in Ref.~\cite{ChandaranaKipuAdvantage} is unfounded.
-Furthermore, even if such a non-standard approach to measuring runtime were to be justified, the claimed ``supremacy'' would not withstand comparison against a strong classical reference.
-We explicitly address this point in Sec.~\ref{sec:classicalReference}, where we highlight further methodological problems in Ref.~\cite{ChandaranaKipuAdvantage}.
-For instance, applying their methodology to the same class of problem instances shows that other classical methods (and even optimized SA) can achieve comparable or superior results, thereby undermining the BF-DCQO supremacy claim.
+Taken together, these considerations indicate that the reported runtime advantage in Ref.~\cite{ChandaranaKipuAdvantage} is sensitive to the chosen definition and estimate of runtime.
+Under operationally grounded runtime metrics and consistent accounting of all relevant stages, a runtime advantage is not observed at the present stage.
+Even under the original measurement assumptions, comparison against stronger classical reference implementations alters the conclusions, as discussed in Sec.~\ref{sec:classicalReference}.
 A detailed analysis is provided in App.~\ref{app:hubo}.